 A penetration test (sometimes called a pen test) is a simulated security attack on a computer system.
 Unlike other tests, the purpose of penetration testing is to go through the motions of an actual attack against the system or an organization’s defenses.
+By the way, if you’re interested in SOC monitoring services, read more about soc monitoring service at Nettitude website.

 Penetration testers use creative ways to probe for weaknesses in Websites, systems, and networks.
 The goal of this simulated attack would be to find backdoors, malware programs, and other vulnerabilities that could be used in real-world attacks.
 Nowadays, with cyber-attacks becoming more prevalent worldwide, system penetration testing can also be utilized for its defensive benefits and offensive prowess.